pass-culture/pass-culture-main/api/documentation/docs/understanding-our-api/managing-bookings/connection-with-ticketing-system.md

 | **tickets[].barcode** | String | **`false`** | Ticket barcode **(⚠️ mandatory)** |
 | **tickets[].seat** | String | `true` | Ticket seat |

-### Error response
+### Error responses

-There is two error cases we are expecting when we try to book a ticket on your server :
+There are two cases for which we are expecting an error when we try to book a ticket on your server :

 - the event date is **sold-out**
 - we are trying to book 2 tickets but **there is only one ticket left**